rustjesus/UnityGraphicsSettingsMenu/README.md

 Import to project, may need to add a "PostProcessing" layer if not already set on volume and camera layer.
-Make sure to set "IntilizeGraphicsSettings" somewhere in your game scene and set the rendering to differed for multiple AA modes.
+Make sure to set "InitializeGraphicsSettings" somewhere in your game scene and set the rendering to differed for multiple AA modes.